SSAgov/uef-usability-findings/uef-findings-round20.md

 ## Methodology

-DST conducted usability testing using an unmoderated testing platform on  February 22- March 5, 2020.
-The evaluations took place remotely via a new unmoderated testing platform.
+Due to working remotely, the Design System Team (DST) conducted unmoderated usability testing on February 22- March 5, 2020.
+The evaluations took place remotely via an unmoderated testing platform created by the team for this purpose.
+Twenty-six participants were recruited internally due to limited access to the public during the pandemic.
+An email was sent out to employees in the SSA Office of Systems asking for remote participation in the study.
+Participants were provided a link to the testing platform where they were asked to read and sign an informed consent form.
+In the task area of the prototype, participants were walked through a series of tasks.
+Each task page provided instructions, what was being tested, and a feedback form that collected Satisfaction User Scores (SUS).
+The scores were rated on a scale of 1-7, 1 being very difficult and 7 being very easy.
+The Design System Team aims for a Satisfaction User Score greater than or equal to five for each component in addition to examining user comments.
 All evaluations were conducted on desktop computers.

-Unmoderated testing was the method of choice during round 20.
-There were a total of 31 participants.
-The prototype was built with HTML and Axure.
-The team gathered Satisfaction User Scores (SUS) for each component in order to gather usability feedback.
-On a scale of 1-7, 1 being very difficult and 7 being very easy, users were asked to rate the use of each component.
-The Design System Team aims for a Satisfaction User Score greater than or equal to five for each component in addition to examining user comments.
+Tasks that required feedback for mobile used an emulator.

 After the evaluations were complete, the team analyzed the results including: